 The three years difference and the title being in the hands of a new team are factors very easy to note almost immediately,since, while it mostly plays like Land and Castle of Illusion, it feels like a platformer from another series altogether.
-The graphics have been redesigned from scratch, from the Mickey sprite to everything else, only the chests have been left untouched since the original game.
-This time our dear mouse is a humble cleaner, tasked with saving the kingdom because he is, of course the chosen one.
+The graphics have been redesigned from scratch, from the Mickey sprite to everything else, only the chests have been left untouched from the original game.
+This time our dear mouse is a humble cleaner, tasked with saving the kingdom because he is, of course, the chosen one.

 As much as I would like to say otherwise, it is easy to note how Legend of Illusion’s design feels rushed, like all its little nifty ideas were glossed over because of hurried development.
-The sidescrolling shoot ‘em up level where Mickey rides a dragonfly is a neat little touch, but ends up being a really short diversion, never coming back again after it ends.
-Same goes for the scrolling level, which is trying to give the illusion that Mickey is running (not a very good one, at that), and features the same sequence of enemies repeated twice.
+The sidescrolling shoot ‘em up level where Mickey rides a dragonfly, for example, is a neat little touch but ends up being a really short diversion, never coming back again after it ends.
+The same goes for the endlessly scrolling level, which is trying to give the illusion that Mickey is running (not a very good one, at that), and features the same sequence of enemies repeated twice.
 After that, the level just ends with no boss fight, leaving us to wonder what was that all about.

-The bosses are all generally pretty easy, repeating a couple of moves ad nauseam without any random variation whatsoever.
-Legend is probably the easiest Illusion game, at least on 8 bit: there’s no big difficulty curve in the final level, everything stays pretty easy and manageable, even in the fight against the final boss.
+The bosses are all generally pretty easy, repeating a couple of moves ad nauseam without any minimal variation whatsoever.
+Legend is probably the easiest Illusion game, at least on 8-bit: there’s no big difficulty curve in the final level, everything stays pretty easy and manageable, even in the fight against the final boss.

 All that said, the final Illusion game of the 90s ends up being a bit of a mixed bag: on one hand, it is graphically gorgeous and the gameplay is for the most part, solid platforming action from the 90s.
 Unfortunately, on the other hand, it squanders its potentially interesting design ideas and seems, at times, to be content in just being forgettable.